-DNA ethnicity pie charts are popular with test-takers.
+DNA ethnicity results are popular with test-takers.
 Living DNA charts your ancestral locations over time, so you see where your ancestors were from at different points deep in human history.

 Where did I come from?
 This is a fundamental human question, and it is driving millions of individuals all over the world to have their DNA tested.
 Now, I know you have heard me say that these kinds of results are just for fun, and don’t hold much genealogical value, but due to some interesting developments in the world of DNA, my previous ascertains of these ethnic origins results might be changing.
 Here’s one example of how that’s happening.